In a world where anyone can share their opinion on the internet, there’s a big need for journalists who can share accurate information.

 A journalism blog can also be a helpful tool for networking and connecting with potential employers.

-And if you’re looking to make money from your blog, there are a number of ways to do so, including advertising and affiliate marketing.
+And if you’re looking to make money from your blog, there are many ways to do so, including advertising and affiliate marketing.

 The benefits of starting a journalism blog include: